-The Pension Fund liability shown in the Balance Sheet as at 31 March 2024 stands at £2,037k compared with £10,668k the previous year.
-This represents the liability to the Norfolk Pension Fund.
-This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position as at 31 March 2024.
+The Pension Fund asset shown in the Balance Sheet as at 31 March 2025 stands at £13,198k compared with a liability of £2,037k the previous year.
+This represents the net asset within the Norfolk Pension Fund.
+This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position as at 31 March 2025.

-The IAS 19 Balance Sheet position for the Council has improved again in 2023-24 and the IAS 19 pension deficit is smaller in monetary terms at 31 March 2024.
-Investment returns were higher than expected compared to last year's accounting assumptions which has led to a positive return on assets.
-Liabilities have stayed about the same as last year as a result of a change in actuarial assumptions, in particular a small rise in the rate used to discount scheme liabilities compared to last year's assumption.
-This liability also includes the estimated impact of the Guaranteed Minimum Pension (GMP) indexation and the recent

-McCloud legal ruling.
+The IAS 19 Balance Sheet position for the Council has improved again in 2024-25, resulting in a move to a net asset position at 31 March 2025.
+Investment returns were lower than expected compared to last year's accounting assumptions which has led to a negative return on assets.
+Liabilities reduced significantly as last year as a result of a change in actuarial assumptions, in particular a sharp rise in the rate used to discount scheme liabilities compared to last year's assumption.
+This liability also includes the estimated impact of the Guaranteed Minimum Pension (GMP) indexation and the McCloud legal ruling.
 The actuary uses a set of demographic assumptions that are consistent with those used for the Norfolk Pension Fund.
 These are highlighted in note 7.
 Following the results of the triennial review in 2022, the Council's budget includes both a pension contribution percentage and also a lump sum payment each year which is forecast to bring the pension scheme into a funded position over a 20-year term.